 Getting to Dante’s lookout is a bit of a mission and is a long way away from any of the Death Valley hikes!
 The road is slow, winding and gets pretty steep at the end (trailers aren’t allowed all the way to the top).

 The lookout is 25 miles away from Furnace Creek but takes about 45 minutes to get to.
 It is 50 miles away from Stovepipe Wells and takes over an hour.

 Only if you want a bit of history - Harmony Borax Works

 The Borax works isn’t really a walk at all (they claim it is but it’s only 0.25 miles!) however, it is an easy way to see some of the industry that mined Death Valley.
 There is the last remains of the famous “20 mule team” and a couple of other things to look out.

-We weren’t too fussed about it really, but it is only short and if you want history with your Death Valley hikes, this is the place to go.
+We weren’t too fussed about it really, but it is only short and if you want history with your hike, this is the place to go.